 It may appear to be an outlandish display of sexuality (and in many ways it does make Western culture seem quite prudish), but many would argue that the openness of the festival is a healthy one which celebrates the ability to reproduce.
 In fact, many Japanese visit the festival with their children and happily go about giving them a penis lollipop or propping their babies up on a phallus for a picture without “sexualizing” it in any way.
 I even passed by a family who were buying penis candles together, the children contemplating with the utmost seriousness which color would look best in their rooms.

-It is also a place where people of any sexuality are welcomed and the festival exuded a kind of acceptance that I haven’t seen so often in Japan, where ideas of homosexuality and sex change are often ignored and/or repressed as “not the done thing” by the society at large.
+It is also a place where people of any sexuality are welcomed and the festival exudes a kind of acceptance that I haven’t seen so often in Japan, where ideas of homosexuality and sex change are often ignored and/or repressed as “not the done thing” by society at large.

 Where: Kanayama Shrine on the grounds of Wakamiya Hachimangu Temple, Kawasaki, Kanagawa, Japan.

-Time: 11am to around 4pm (arrive by 10am if you want to wander around before the bulk of the crowds).
+Time: Officially 11am to around 4pm, however, this festival is getting so incredibly popular these days, it’s already packed at 9am.
+Our word of advice: Go early and head straight for the lollipops so you can avoid the long queues later.
 The parade takes place from around 12:00-13:30.
-Other activities conclude around the same time.
-Although the stalls remain open and phallus items are around for more picture taking.
+Other activities conclude around the same time, although the stalls remain open and phallus items are around for more picture taking.

 Access: Kawasaki-Daishi train station on the Keikyu Daishi Line.
 Take the south exit.
 Upon exiting, you’ll see a Sunkus convenience store across the road.
 Take the street to the right and the shrine is just a minute or so on foot on the right hand side.
 Just follow the crowds.

-From Shinagawa (Tokyo), take the Keikyu Main Line to Keikyu Kawasaki (11 mins) and change to the Keikyu Daishi Line (5 mins), ¥230.
+From Shinagawa (Tokyo), take the Keikyu Main Line to Keikyu Kawasaki (around 10 mins on the Rapid Ltd. Exp. or around 25 mins on the local service) and change to the Keikyu Daishi Line (5 mins).
+Total fare ¥240.